LittleBigPlanet/KartingServerKit/README.md

 KartingSK stands for Karting Server Kit.
 Because it's used for making your own custom servers.

 Since KSK is in it's extreemly early stages, we reccomend not using it for now.
-You CAN still use it, just note that any data loss does not make us liable; Once you begin using KSDK, you have full responsibility on what happens.
+You CAN still use it, just note that any data loss does not make us liable; Once you begin using KSK, you have full responsibility on what happens.
 ![IMG_5665](https://github.com/LittleBigPlanet/KartingSDK/assets/140343441/fb9be5e1-fbf8-4eef-9fe9-173f1afaf096)
 Feel free to contribute to the project!
 Thanks in advance!